ajakka/react-native-here-explore/docs/INSTALLATION.md

 end
 ```

-Note that: The information in this podspec doesn't have to be exact since we only want Cocoapods to recognise the xcframework
+Note that: The information in this podspec doesn't have to be exact since we only want Cocoapods to recognize the xcframework.

-After that open `your-project/ios/Podfile` and add the library you just moved:
+After that, open `your-project/ios/Podfile` and add the library you just moved:

 ```podspec
 target 'MapsHereExample' do